 Nick Coyne, our President, is a lifelong horseman.
 A Life Member of the U.S. Cavalry Association, Nick is certified with the North American Riding for the Handicapped as a Registered PATH Instructor, and as Level 1 with the American Riding Instructor Association (ARIA).
 Nick is a Life Member of the National Eagle Scout Association and founded BSA Explorer Post 3 –a Mounted Search and Rescue Post.
 Nick is comfortable riding any temperament of horse in various disciplines.
 The founder of Horsefeathers, Nick brings valuable field experience into the arena, and brings a sense of can-do to each rider, no matter what their ability.

 Kristi Jarosh (Horwitz), our Program Director, is a graduate of Mari Hulman George School of Equine Studies at Saint Mary-of-the-Woods College, where she also ran a Therapeutic Riding Program.
 She is a certified Registered Therapeutic Riding Instructor with the Professional Association of Therapeutic Horsemanship International (PATH).
 Before coming to Horsefeathers, Kristi was Program Director for the Triangle M Ranch in Boy Scouts of America Northeastern Illinois Council.
-Kristi comes to us with varied experience including stable management, showing and instructing dressage, hunter jumper, and Western Pleasure, with 10 years of teaching riders of all levels of experience and abilities.
+Kristi comes to us with varied experience including stable management, showing and instructing dressage, hunter jumper, and Western Pleasure, with over 15 years of teaching riders of all levels of experience and abilities.

 Paula Miller Lundell, Occupational Therapist, graduated from the University of Illinois and Northwestern University.
 She has been an O.T. for over thirty years and currently works with grade school children in a north suburban school setting.
 She has experience in hospitals, private clinics and consulting prior to her current position.
 Paula is a member of the American Occupational Therapy Association and the American Hippotherapy Association.
 Paula is delighted to be part of the Horsefeathers team where she can nurture her lifelong love of horses, in addition to working with children.
 She has Level II certification from American Hippotherapy Association Inc. (AHA, Inc.), which includes equine skills and treatment principles.